eylonK14/SystemProgramming2_Ex4/README.md

 ## Tree Class

 This is the main `Tree` container.
-There's a basic `AnyTree` class for the functionality that every tree (binary and k-ary) can implement, and then there's specialization for the `Binary Tree` class.
+There's a basic `AnyTree` class for the functionality that every tree (binary and k-ary) can implement, and then there's a specialization for the `Binary Tree` class.

 ### Tree.hpp